-Touched by Olivia Foundation Guidelines for all abilities playgrounds.
-Provides accessible facilities at swimming pools in: Bombala Cooma Jindabyne Provides accessible toilets and change rooms, disability parking and disabled access within swimming pools in: Bombala Cooma Jindabyne Provides a mobile wind down hoist to the pools.
+Cooma Jindabyne Bombala Cooma Jindabyne Provides a mobile wind down hoist to the pools.
 Staff are available to support the use of the lift.
-Improves access to recreational facilities for people with disabilities.
-Supports connection to and participation in community life.
-5.2 5.2.1 DP5.2 Facilities Management Operational Ongoing Maintain the provision of accessible facilities at swimming pools # complaints received in customer complaints system Provides accessible swim programs at: Cooma Bombala Jindabyne Provides swim programs to people with disabilities in a range of formats: Individual classes on a one to one basis tailored to specific needs.
+Supports connection to and participation in community life. # complaints received in customer complaints system Provides accessible swim programs at: Cooma Bombala Jindabyne Provides swim programs to people with disabilities in a range of formats: Individual classes on a one to one basis tailored to specific needs.
 Group aqua fitness classes for disability services.
 Inclusive classes, integrated within regular classes.
 Improves access to recreational facilities for people with disabilities.
 Supports connection to and participation in community life.
-5.2 5.2.1 DP5.2 Facilities Management Operational Ongoing Maintain the provision of accessible swim programs at swimming pools. #complaints received in customer complaints system

-Provides subsidies Discounts dog Provides low or no cost 4.4 Environmental # assistance dogs
+5.2 5.2.1 DP5.2 Facilities Management Operational Maintain the provision of accessible swim programs at swimming pools. #complaints received in customer complaints system Provides subsidies and education programs to pensioners and people experiencing financial difficulty.
+Discounts dog registration fees for people who hold a pensioner card.
+Provides free registration for assistance dogs, however this excludes therapy dogs.
+Delivers a subsidised Provides low or no cost options for people with disabilities to register, micro-chip or de-sex an assistance dog or pet.
+4.4 4.4.1 DP4.16 Environmental Management Operational Pay it Forward Grant Funding # assistance dogs registered for no fee. # pets registered under pensioner subsidy # pets participating in the Pay it Forward Program declaration that a pet owner needs help. ------------------------------------------

-and education registration fees for options for people with 4.4.1 Management Subsidised registered for no

-programs to people who hold a disabilities to register, DP4.16 Registrations fee.

-pensioners and pensioner card. micro-chip or de-sex an Operational

-people experiencing assistance dog or pet.
-Ongoing # pets registered

-financial difficulty.
-Provides free under pensioner

-registration for Pay it subsidy

-assistance dogs, Forward

-however this excludes Program: # pets participating

-therapy dogs.
-Grant in the Pay it

-Funding Forward Program

-Delivers a subsidised 2017-18

-de-sexing,

-microchipping and

-vaccination program as

-part of the "Pay It

-Forward" Program for

-people who are

-experiencing financial

-difficulty.
-It requires no

-pension card, just a

-declaration that a pet

-owner needs help.